rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 ---

-## VMware migrations will be long, expensive, and risky, warns Gartner
+## VMware migrations will be long, expensive, risky, Gartner warns

 date: 2025-01-21, updated: 2025-01-21, from: The Register (UK I.T.
 News)